Chris Silverwood: Essex

 In 2010, Silverwood joined Essex as bowling coach, and was promoted to the head coach position ahead of the 2016 season.
 His first year in the role saw Essex promoted to the First Division of the County Championship, followed by them winning the competition in 2017.

 England

 Silverwood joined the England coaching team as full-time fast bowling coach in January 2018.
 He was announced as the new head coach on 7 October 2019, following the departure of Trevor Bayliss at the end of the 2019 season.
 He was appointed head of selectors in April 2021, which combined both his roles.
 In the 2021–22 Ashes series Silverwood was criticised for poor decisions - most notably batting first and omitting both James Anderson and Stuart Broad in the First Test, and not selecting Jack Leach in the Second Test.
-It was announced on 3 February 2022, that he would be leaving the role, following a 4:0 Ashes campaign.
+It was announced on 3 February 2022, that he would be leaving the role, following a 4-0 Ashes series defeat.

 Sri Lanka

 In April 2022, he was appointed as head coach for Sri Lanka national cricket team for 2 years.

+Silverwood resigned from his position on 27 June 2024.

+Return to Essex

+Silverwood rejoined Essex as director of cricket in November 2024.